moj-analytical-services/splink/docs/topic_guides/evaluation/model.md

 ## Look at the model training

-The process of training a model can offer some insight into its usefulness.
+The behaviour of a model during training can offer some insight into its utility.
 The more stable a model is in the training process, the more reliable the outputs are.

 Stability of model training can be seen in the Expectation Maximisation stage (for $m$ training):